Viijay-Kr/react-ts-css/README.md

 1. Plain selectors without any reference is a `no op` in the current version and is expected to be added in coming versions
 2. Current support is limited to TypeScript and TypeScript React - JSX support is considered for upcoming releases
 3. Support for stylus will be added in the future versions
-4. [Reference Provider](https://code.visualstudio.com/api/references/vscode-api#ReferenceProvider) - Find all references of a selector from inside a CSS module
-5. [Rename Provider](https://code.visualstudio.com/api/references/vscode-api#RenameProvider) - Rename a selector and get all the places updated
+4. [Rename Provider](https://code.visualstudio.com/api/references/vscode-api#RenameProvider) - Rename a selector and get all the places updated

+## Contribution
+Check out the contribution [guide](CONTRIBUTING.md)